jongear/minidrone/CONTRIBUTING.md

 ## Committing

-Minidrone-ble is protected by commitizen which will block all commits unless they pass tests and are formatted to `cz-conventional-changelog` standards.
+minidrone is protected by commitizen which will block all commits unless they pass tests and are formatted to `cz-conventional-changelog` standards.
 You can read more about commitizen [here](https://github.com/commitizen/cz-cli).

 When ready to commit stage your commits then run `npm run commit` to walk through a curated commit workflow.